Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 In Cape Coral, just southwest of Fort Myers, 98% of the city's power structure was "obliterated" and will need complete reconstruction, Fire Department Chief and Emergency Management Director Ryan Lamb told CNN's Jim Acosta.

-Florida is also working with Elon Musk and Starlink satellite to help restore communication in the state, according to DeSantis.
+Florida is also working with SpaceX CEO Elon Musk to use his company's Starlink satellite Internet service to help restore communication in the state, according to DeSantis.
 "They're positioning those Starlink satellites to provide good coverage in Southwest Florida and other affected areas," DeSantis said.

 The-CNN-Wire